mjallen729/Lua-Collections/README.md

 	InOrder, PostOrder, PreOrder

 ## Updates
-Feel free to read ``TODO.txt`` to see what other stuff I'm working on implementing.
-You can also open an issue to request another feature.
+You can read ``TODO.txt`` to see what other stuff I'm working on implementing.
+Also feel free to open an issue to request another feature or report a bug.